thomasbarkats/format-commit/README.md

 # format-commit

-🚀 Simple, minimal commit standardization for JavaScript projects.
+🚀 Lightweight CLI for consistent commit message formatting.

 Standardize your commit naming with basic rules, and guide your workflow through an automated script.
 No bloat, no complexity — just clean, consistent commits.